 C. OFFICERS AND MEMBERS

-3. Chairs of the Following standing Committees as appointed:
+C. Chairs of the following Standing Committees as appointed:

-B. Membership: To seek and develop paid membership
+2. Membership: To seek and develop paid membership.

-G. Data Control: To organize and disseminate voter information to PCO’s.
+7. Data Control: To organize and disseminate voter information to PCO’s and Precinct Captains.

-A. There shall be a District Coordinator for each Commissioner district.
-District Coordinators are to assist the County Chairman in contacting the Area Chairs and to assist the PCO’s within their Commissioner district.
+There shall be a District Coordinator for each Commissioner District.
+District Coordinators are to assist the County Chairman in contacting the Area Chairs and to assist the PCO’s and Precinct Captains within their Commissioner District.

 D. EX-OFFICIO MEMBERS

 Ex-officio members do not have the right to vote and are not included in a quorum count.
 All Ex-officio members may however participate in the Executive Board discussions.
 The following are ex-officio members:

 1. Presidents, or their designated representatives, that are members of recognized State Republican Party organizations, if they live in Skagit County.